 The monogamous among us will be quick to say “I told you so” when they hear that the lives of these four characters become intertwined in the most unhealthy way, and we have no doubt that playwright Vieh has followed the tried-and-true advice of “write what you know” when it comes to the foundation of this story.
 But don’t let that fool you into believing that this work is nothing but a cliché—it’s the way in which these lives become intertwined that will defy your expectations.
 And don’t be surprised, also, when you find yourself becoming wrapped up in the plot and the lives of the very-believable characters that live it.

 This is the kind of production where there isn’t a single person or element that makes the performance a success.
 Rather, this is one of those shows where the combined effect of everyone’s contribution is much greater than the sum of their parts.
 So check it out before it closes March 10th, then come back here and tell us if the entire company, working together, didn’t have you leaning in, poised to catch what happens next!
 Whether you’ve been thinking of spicing up your relationship by bringing someone else into the mix, only to be “scared straight” by what happens on this stage, or your own experience counters that it doesn’t have to be that way: your reviews help others decide if they should attend, and your ratings help us help you find future shows you’ll love!3

-Andrew Andrews attended The Loneliest Number at Clemente Soto Vélez Center in New York on Friday, February 23, 2018 @ 8:00pm to write this review.
+Andrew Andrews attended The Loneliest Number at Clemente Soto Vélez Center in Manhattan on Friday, February 23, 2018 @ 8:00pm to write this review.